trinodb/trino/docs/src/main/sphinx/connector/hive.md

 - Support all Hive data types and correct mapping to Trino types
 - Ability to process custom UDFs

-(hive-fte-support)=
-## Fault-tolerant execution support

-The connector supports {doc}`/admin/fault-tolerant-execution` of query processing.
-Read and write operations are both supported with any retry policy on non-transactional tables.

-Read operations are supported with any retry policy on transactional tables.
-Write operations and `CREATE TABLE ...
-AS` operations are not supported with any retry policy on transactional tables.

 ## Performance